google-marketing-solutions/feedgen/README.md

 #### Descriptions

 Descriptions with a score below `Min.
-Evaluation Approval Score` will not be auto-approved.
+Evaluation Approval Score` will not be pre-approved.
 You can re-generate those by filtering on **Description Score** and removing the *Status* value in the **Generation Validation** tab.

 #### Titles

 FeedGen provides a score for generated titles between -1 and 1 that acts as a quality indicator.
 Positive scores indicate varying degrees of good quality, while negative scores represent uncertainty over the generated content.
+Like descriptions, you may specify a minimum score (defaults to 0) that you would like FeedGen to pre-approve.

-Let's take a closer look with some fictitous examples:
+Let's take a closer look with some fictitous examples to better understand the scoring for titles:

 * **Original Title**: 2XU Men's Swim Compression Long Sleeve Top
 * **Original Description**: 2XU Men's Swim Compression Long Sleeve Top,